TEALSK12/introduction-to-computer-science/README-pages.md

 Welcome to the TEALS Intro CS Curriculum!

-# This Gitbook curriculum experience will no longer be accessible starting October 1, 2021

-Please update your bookmarks to the following curriculum landing page [https://tealsk12.github.io/introduction-to-computer-science/](https://tealsk12.github.io/introduction-to-computer-science/)

 The **Introduction to Computer Science curriculum** is a flexible and approachable course adapted from the [UC Berkeley CS 10](https://cs10.org), and is course for a wide range of high school students from diverse backgrounds.
 The course has been successfully implemented in hundreds of high schools.
 Introduction to Computer Science is an engaging course that explores a variety of basic computational thinking and programming concepts through a project-based learning environment.
 Every unit culminates in a comprehensive project and roughly 75% of student time is spent building projects and practicing the skills